vicramon/ember-tutorial/chapters/ember-template.md

   user.name
 ```

-I think by now you may be getting the idea of handlebars, so I'm going to switch just showing Emblem.
+I think by now you may be getting the idea of Handlebars, so I'm going to switch just showing Emblem.

 ## Render, View, and Partial Helpers

-Templates allow you to call another controller, view or template.
-This is useful because you can separate out your app logic as much as you need.
+Templates come with helpers that allow you to render another controller, view or template.
+This helps you reuse and compartmentalize logic.

 The `render` helper calls a controller:

 ```
-render 'myController'
+render 'user'
 ```

+This will look for `UserController` and instantiate it.
+The controller will will then look for `UserView`, and a `user` template, as per the usual Ember Object Flow.

 You can optionally pass the render method a model object:

 ```
 render 'user' model
 ```

-This will look for `UserController` and instantiate it.
-The controller will will then look for `UserView`, and a `user` template, as per the usual Ember Object Flow.

 The `view` helper calls a view: